Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 Why do you choose to offer Lapiplasty® 3D Bunion Correction® to your patients?

-MINDI DAYTON, DPM: We’ve spent an extensive amount of time over the past 12 years researching bunion surgery and bunion outcomes, and we’ve been able to find a procedure and help develop a procedure called the Lapiplasty that really is a game-changer for bunion patients.
+MINDI DAYTON, DPM: We’ve spent an extensive amount of time over the past 12 years researching bunion surgery and bunion outcomes, and we’ve been able to find a procedure and help develop a procedure called Lapiplasty® that really is a game-changer for bunion patients.
 This procedure provides excellent outcomes with three-dimensional bunion correction and good anatomic restoration with an excellent profile.
 So it’s exciting for us to have patients walk in the door, have something they are super scared about talking about or the idea of surgery specifically for bunions because they’ve heard so many horror stories from family members, neighbors, many of them even having had surgery for their bunion themselves in the past and had a recurrence.
-Being able to take the 30 minutes, 45 minutes, an hour, whatever it takes to really explain the procedure, the deformity, why they had the recurrence, and how we can fix the problem for them, and give them an excellent-outcome is so rewarding for us.
+Being able to take the 30 minutes, 45 minutes, an hour, whatever it takes to really explain the procedure, the deformity, why they had the recurrence, and how we can fix the problem for them, and give them an excellent outcome is so rewarding for us.

 Why have I not been offered the Lapiplasty® Procedure before?
 Is it new?